AESTHET1C/Backglass-2-Library/README.md

 `void displayNumber(int number)` – Displays a number with leading zeros.
 Range is limited from -999 to +9999.
 `void displayNumber(int number, bool leading_zeros)` – Displays a number, with the option for leading zeros.
 Range is limited from -999 to +9999.

 `void displayText(char text[], byte scroll_speed)` – Clears the display and starts scrolling an alphanumeric string at the specified speed.
 Scrolling begins off-screen and ends off-screen.
 No action is taken if text is already scrolling.
+Scroll speed presets include:

+* SLOW_SCROLL
+* NORM_SCROLL
+* FAST_SCROLL

 `void displayNumberOfBalls(byte balls)` – Overrides the four decimal points to show the given number of balls.
 The override is cancelled upon calling clearDisplay().